KamyarZeinalipour/KG-eval-human-ui/README.md

 ## 2. Structure, Grammar, and Fluency Rating

-**Purpose**: Evaluates the readability and technical writing quality of the generated text.
+**Purpose**: Evaluate the readability and technical writing quality of the generated text.

 - **Rating-A**: *Gold Standard*
   - The text is well-structured and flows logically.